Table of Contents

 It is important that you and your health care provider make sure you get regular lab tests to check for metabolic complications.
 Call your health care provider right away if you are experiencing symptoms of lactic acidosis.

 Scientists have many theories about what causes lipodystrophy and research in this area is ongoing.
 However, the exact causes of lipodystrophy are still unknown.
-There may be different causes for different symptoms.
+Different symptoms may have different causes.
+It is important to know that newer HIV drugs are far less likely to cause lipodystrophy.
+The different types of lipodystrophy listed below are mostly linked to older HIV drugs that are rarely used today.

 - Fat loss: Research shows that certain HIV drugs from the nucleoside reverse transcriptase inhibitor (NRTI) class are the main cause of fat loss.
 These drugs are Retrovir (zidovudine, AZT or ZDV) and Zerit (stavudine, d4T).

 - Fat gain: It is less clear what causes fat gain.
-Taking protease inhibitors (PIs), another class of HIV drug, may increase the risk of fat accumulation.
+Taking protease inhibitors (PIs), another class of HIV drugs, may increase the risk of fat accumulation.
 Another theory is that insulin resistance and increased lipid levels play a role in fat gain.
+Insulin resistance occurs when your body does not respond to normal amounts of insulin and produces more insulin to try to get your body to respond.
+The higher levels of insulin may increase the build-up of fat.

-- Increased lipids: Some of the PIs are believed to increase lipid levels, especially the first available, older PIs, such as Crixivan (indinavir or IDV) and Kaletra (lopinavir/ritonavir or LPV/RTV)
+- Increased lipids: Some of the PIs are believed to increase fat levels in the blood, especially older PIs, such as Crixivan (indinavir) and Kaletra (lopinavir plus ritonavir)

-- Increased glucose levels, insulin resistance, and diabetes: Both PIs and NRTIs have been linked to insulin resistance and diabetes
+- Increased blood sugar levels, insulin resistance, and diabetes: Both PIs and NRTIs have been linked to insulin resistance and diabetes

 - Lactic acidosis: Some of the NRTIs are associated with lactic acidosis, especially Zerit and Videx (didanosine, ddI)

 Not everyone taking HIV drugs develops body shape changes or problems with fat or sugar levels in the blood.
-Researchers have been looking for other factors that may cause lipodystrophy.
-The following appear to be risk factors:
+The following appear to be risk factors for lipodystrophy:

 - Starting HIV treatment at an older age

-- Being on an HIV drug regimen containing certain PIs and NRTIs (the longer the time on the regimen the higher the risk)
+- Being on an HIV drug regimen that contains certain PIs and NRTIs (the longer the time on the regimen, the higher the risk)

-- Switching or avoiding Zerit and Retrovir: People who have not developed fat loss should avoid taking the NRTIs Zerit or Retrovir to prevent the condition.
-People who have fat loss can switch these drugs for others in the same class (either Viread [tenofovir] or Ziagen [abacavir]).
-The results of switching drugs are uncertain and may take some time; you and your health care provider may decide that changing medications is not right for you.
-Be sure to talk with your health care provider before stopping or switching any medications.
+- Switching or avoiding Zerit and Retrovir: People who have not developed fat loss should avoid taking the NRTIs Zerit or Retrovir to prevent this condition.
+Zerit is a much older HIV drug that is rarely used today.
+People who have fat loss may want to talk with their health care provider about switching from these drugs to others in the same class.
+The results of switching drugs are uncertain and may take some time; you and your health care provider may decide that changing drugs is not right for you.
+Be sure to talk with your health care provider before stopping or switching any drugs.

-- For more information, see The Well Project's article on Lipodystrophy Treatments and Fat Loss
+- For more information, see our fact sheet on Lipodystrophy Treatments and Fat Loss

-- Human growth hormone (HGH): HGH may decrease excess fat build up in the stomach; however, it can also cause fat loss in the arms, legs, or face.
-Two drugs, a synthetic human growth hormone (Serostim) and a synthetic growth hormone releasing factor called Egrifta (tesamorelin), have shown the ability to reduce fat build up in studies.
+- Human growth hormone (HGH): HGH may reduce excess fat build-up in the stomach; however, it can also cause fat loss in the arms, legs, or face.
+Two drugs, a synthetic human growth hormone (Serostim) and a synthetic growth hormone releasing factor called Egrifta (tesamorelin), have been shown to reduce fat build up in studies.
 The FDA approved the use of Egrifta for HIV-related lipodystrophy in 2010.
+The most commonly reported side effects of HGH are joint and muscle pain, swelling of the hands and feet, and glucose intolerance (which can lead to diabetes).

-- For more information, see The Well Project's article on Lipodystrophy Treatments and Fat Gain
+- For more information, see our fact sheet on Lipodystrophy Treatments and Fat Gain

-- Lipid-lowering medications: There are drugs available to reduce lipid levels.
+- Lipid-lowering medications: There are drugs that reduce lipid levels.
+They are often called statins.
 Some lipid-lowering medications interact with HIV drugs, so it is important for your health care provider to review all your medications before prescribing anything.

-- For more information, see The Well Project's article on Lipodystrophy Treatments and Metabolic Changes
+- For more information, see our fact sheet on Lipodystrophy Treatments and Metabolic Changes

 Increased glucose levels, insulin resistance, and diabetes

-- Switching HIV drugs: Switching to other HIV drugs may reduce glucose levels.
+- Switching HIV drugs: Switching to other HIV drugs may reduce blood sugar levels.
 Speak to your health care provider about this option before stopping any medications.

-- For more information, see The Well Project's article on Lipodystrophy Treatments and Metabolic Changes
+- For more information, see our fact sheet on Lipodystrophy Treatments and Metabolic Changes

 All symptoms of lipodystrophy

 - Diet and physical activity: Increasing physical activity and improving your diet may help with all of the symptoms of lipodystrophy.
-Physical activity can help reduce fat gain, build muscle, and reduce elevated lipid and glucose levels.
+Physical activity can help reduce fat, build muscle, and reduce elevated lipid and glucose levels.

-Reducing the amount of saturated fats you eat may help reduce cholesterol levels.
+Reducing the amount of saturated fat you eat may help reduce cholesterol levels.
 Saturated fats are found in animal products.
 Reducing the amount of fats and carbohydrates you eat may help reduce triglyceride levels.
-Some health care providers also recommend more fiber in the diet to help control insulin resistance and help decrease stomach fat.
+Increased fiber in the diet can help control insulin resistance and may help decrease stomach fat from lipodystrophy.

-While there is no definite proof that these methods will improve lipodystrophy, there is no down side to eating right and exercising.
+While there is no definite proof that these methods will improve lipodystrophy, there is no downside to eating right and staying physically active.
 It is a good idea to speak with a nutritionist or dietician about the steps you can take to improve your diet and level of physical activity.

-If you are experiencing lipodystrophy it is especially important to take care of your body.
-It is important for you to keep all of your appointments with your health care provider, get regular lab tests, and tell your provider about any changes in the way you feel or in your body shape.
-Recording body measurements and weight on a regular basis, whether or not you are taking HIV medications, may give you valuable information down the road.
+If you are experiencing lipodystrophy, it is especially important to take care of your body.
+It is important that you keep all of your appointments with your health care provider, get regular lab tests, and tell your provider about any changes in the way you feel or in your body shape.
+Recording body measurements and weight on a regular basis, whether or not you are taking HIV drugs, may give you valuable information down the road.

-Some of these body shape changes and metabolic problems have been linked with heart disease and strokes in HIV+ people, so make sure you are checked regularly.
+Some of these body shape changes and metabolic problems have been linked to heart disease and strokes in people living with HIV, so make sure you are checked regularly.
 Other factors, such as high blood pressure, may also contribute to the risk of heart attacks and strokes and need to be treated.
 You can also support your body, and especially your heart, with a healthy diet, regular physical activity, and stopping smoking.